the thinking is already done · $189Get The Vault →

 • No tech skills, no setup, no rage-quit required

-• Built-in triage: 2 questions → your exact framework
+• Built-in triage: 2 questions → the exact framework you need

 • Multi-prompt sequences for big life spirals